scriptedbyvedant/autograder_v2/README.md

 ## 👨‍💻 About the Author

-This project was developed by **Vedant Shivnekar.** as a dedicated effort to explore the frontiers of AI in education.
+This project was developed by **Vedant M.** as a dedicated effort to explore the frontiers of AI in education.
 Driven by a passion for building reliable and practical machine learning systems, this framework is a testament to the potential of multi-agent architectures.

 ### Connect with Me